Akshayy16/simple-zerodha-app/README.md

 Added Initial HTML and CSS page.
+Will update as course progresses